 (A re-post, with this year’s revisions.)

 New Year’s Day is a good time to think about where we’ve been and what lies ahead in the coming year.
 Today, many will be setting New Year’s Resolutions in hopes for better days ahead, but it’s well-known that most of these short-term goals will be short-lived.
-But what if we had a longer-term at the things we need to change?
+But what if we had a longer-term look at the things we need to change?

 A few years ago, I was challenged by reading The Unwavering Resolve of Jonathan Edwards, by Steven J Lawson.
 It’s about the determination and focus in the life of Jonathan Edwards, one of my heroes of the faith.
 This man from the 1700’s was a spiritual giant, a great evangelist, and an intellectual genius (he was a President of Princeton) who has also been called the greatest theologian America ever produced.
 This is someone to learn from!
 While still a teenager, Jonathan carefully crafted seventy Resolutions that he would live out during his entire life.
 They are amazing to read, in fact, click here to read them now!
 They make most of our New Year’s Resolutions seem shallow by comparison!